 However, if we are interested in the extent to which family background inequalities persist into adulthood, then income is an incomplete indicator in two senses.
-Income captures neither everything that is important about family background nor everything that is important about child outcomes.
-The multidimensionality of child outcomes is an issue that is beyond the scope of this primer, but sibling comparisons provide a way to examine the importance of childhood inequalities that incorporates more than parental income and the factors associated with it.
+Income captures neither everything that is important about family background nor everything that is important about family background nor everything that is is an issue that is beyond the scope of this primer, but sibling comparisons provide a way to examine the importance of childhood inequalities that incorporates more than parental income and the factors associated with it.